Regenshire/iMomir/README.md

 ## ⚠️ Known Limitations

-- iPhone Safari blocks auto-print
+- iPhone Safari blocks auto-print, its recommended that you use Firefox or Chrome on apple devices so that you don't have to manually select the print option in the browser.
 - Initial image download takes time
 - Requires network access